WompLabsAI/website.github.io/TRAK_WOMP.md

 At Womp Labs, we spend all of our time thinking about the way ML models use their training data.
 When a model fails, it would be great to pinpoint the source of the problem.
 When you have many data sources, you'd like to know if only one of them was doing the heavy lifting.

-Anyone training models knows that there is still a fair amount of *witchcraft* that goes into turning chunks of tokens into sensible, useful things.
+Anyone training models knows there is still a fair amount of *witchcraft* that goes into turning chunks of tokens into sensible, useful things.
 Some of this is interpretable, like the fact that coding examples help with logic and reasoning problems.
 Some of it, like the fact that [math examples can break safety guardrails](https://arxiv.org/pdf/2404.01099), is less so. *And* it becomes even more complicated when you consider that these heuristics are dependent on the model you're training and the other data at your disposal.
 For these reasons, it becomes increasingly important to work on ways to quantify what data points are actually contributing to a training run.

 The methods used to solve these problems fall under the umbrella of data attribution.
 Fundamentally, this is a challenge of tracing model outputs to training data, and then using this understanding to infer how to change data to affect downstream behavior.
 Some background can be found in [this ICML tutorial](https://ml-data-tutorial.org/assets/DataTutorialICML2024.pdf).